Vocal Range: 3 Octaves and one note (B2-C6)

 Whistle Register: No

 Vocal Negatives: Some have called Lana Del Rey's lazy drawl "soulless" and "hollow".
-Also, her live performances have been criticised for being pitchy and unpolished, resulting in accusations that she is unable to actually sing.
+Also, her live performances have been criticised for being pitchy and unpolished, resulting in accusations that she is a product of studio magic.